linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 Because there is no C library (yet), the system call interfaces are minimalistic.
 In the demo, just enough to write to the screen.

-For more info, see the [init-demo README](../3-init-demo/README.md)
+For more info, see the [3-init-demo README](../3-init-demo/README.md)

 ## (optional) Build and run the PDPCLIB demo
 The PDPCLIB is a Public Domain C Library.
 It provides a standard